VaswatiR/Births_data/README.md

-California Avg pre-preg BMI and Avg Age of Mother
+Average Pre-Pregnancy BMI and Average Age of Mother in counties in California
 ![California Avg pre-preg BMI and Avg Age of Mother](https://user-images.githubusercontent.com/100373319/156435146-3801677a-2051-4606-88a0-77ab42e296e9.png)
 ![California Avg pre-preg BMI and Avg Age of Mother2](https://user-images.githubusercontent.com/100373319/156435172-0104c93e-fdd9-4499-9a75-a484785596f6.png)

-Congential abnormalities and abnormal conditions checked at least once and births less than average
+Counties of Residence where abnormal conditions and congenital abnormalities have been checked at least once but the number of Births are less than average
 ![Congential abnormalities and abnormal conditions checked at least once and births less than average](https://user-images.githubusercontent.com/100373319/156435240-af773af3-3227-4bde-8ceb-846dbf296880.png)